We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Items often covered under renters insurance include:

-- Miscellaneous – Any item more than your policy’s minimum amount.
-This could include food, decor, cleaning supplies and toiletries.
+• Miscellaneous – Any item more than your policy’s minimum amount, which could include food, decor, cleaning supplies and toiletries.

-Most home insurance policies will cover if damage to your home prevents you from living there while repairs or conducted.
-You will still get coverage for the repairs but can also recoup some living expenses during the situation.
+Most home insurance policies will help you if damage to your home prevents you from living there during repairs.
+You’ll still get coverage for the repairs but can also recoup some living expenses.

 If someone gets hurt at your home, renters insurance can cover their medical bills or damaged items.
-Chances are that you’re liable for incidents that happen there and you don’t have to disrupt your own finances for accidents.
+Chances are you’re liable for incidents at your residence.
+Proper insurance will protect you so you don’t have to disrupt your finances for accidents.

 Renters insurance also covers when you get hurt at your home.
 If you or someone in your household is injured or killed through a freak accident in your house or the yard, renters insurance can contribute to most or all of the bills.